helios-network/helios-core/helios-chain/modules/ocr/spec/01_concepts.md

 - 73 ETH pairs (e.g. LINK/ETH)
 - 17 Forex pairs (e.g. GBP/USD, CNY/USD)

-A derivative market on Injective specifies the following oracle parameters:
+A derivative market on Helios specifies the following oracle parameters:

 - An oracleBase (e.g. BTC)
 - An oracleQuote (e.g. USDT)
 - An oracleType (e.g. Chainlink)

-Thus for a BTC/USDT derivative market on Injective, the oracleBase would be BTC/USD, the oracleQuote would be USDT/USD and the oracleType would be Chainlink.
+Thus for a BTC/USDT derivative market on Helios, the oracleBase would be BTC/USD, the oracleQuote would be USDT/USD and the oracleType would be Chainlink.
 The price for the market would then be obtained by dividing the BTC/USD price with the USDT/USD price, leaving the BTC/USDT price.